-The head of the Government's KiwiBuild programme to leave unit on eve of policy reset
+Key official responsible for KiwiBuild programme to leave on eve of policy reset

-The head of the Government's embattled KiwiBuild programme is leaving the housing policy unit on the eve of the much-anticipated reset.
+One of the key officials in charge of the Government's embattled KiwiBuild programme is leaving the housing policy unit on the eve of a much-anticipated reset.

-The Herald understands that Helen O'Sullivan's contract was only for six months and she will depart on August 31.
+The Herald understands that Helen O'Sullivan, who is the head of commercial for KiwiBuild, had a six-month contract and will depart on August 31.

-But it is unclear as to who will be taking over the KiwiBuild reins as the policy's reset approaches.

-O'Sullivan took over as chief executive following the ugly departure of former KiwiBuild boss Stephen Barclay.
+O'Sullivan's departure follows the ugly departure of former KiwiBuild boss Stephen Barclay.

-He resigned in January amid an employment investigation that revealed complaints from employees, contractors and stakeholders regarding his "leadership behaviour".
+He resigned in January amid an employment investigation which revealed complaints from employees, contractors and stakeholders regarding his "leadership behaviour".

 Barclay disputed this and said the complaints against him came "out of the blue".